ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ### `change`

 Fires when the content of the editor has changed.
-In contrast to `change` - only emits when data really changed thus can be successfully used with `[data]` and two way `[(data)]` binding.

-Fires when the content of the editor has changed.
-It corresponds with the `editor#change` https://ckeditor.com/docs/ckeditor4/latest/api/CKEDITOR_editor.html#event-change event.
+Corresponds with the `editor#change` https://ckeditor.com/docs/ckeditor4/latest/api/CKEDITOR_editor.html#event-change event.
 For performance reasons this event may be called even when data didn't really changed.

 ```html
 <ckeditor (change)="onChange($event)"></ckeditor>